Commodities House Investments Ltd (HSA Group)

 -

-[Externally verified] 2009 - Pacific Inter-Link Sdn.
+2009 - The subsidiaries Pacific Inter-Link Sdn.
 Bhd., Pacific Oils & Fats Industries Sdn.
 Bhd., PT.
 Pacific Palmindo Industri, PT.
 Pacific Indopalm Industries, PT.
-Pacific Medan Industri, PT.
-Oleochem & Soap Industri are subsidiaries of the group which are RSPO members under the name Commodities House Investments Limited.
+Pacific Medan Industri, and PT.
+Oleochem & Soap Industri are RSPO members operating under the name Commodities House Investments Limited.

 -